 - Limited Resources: The Corporate Social Responsibility (CSR) function is often run by small teams covering multiple markets.
 This makes it difficult to dedicate the concentrated effort needed to perform robust due diligence.

 Give2Asia performs due diligence for grantmaking on behalf of corporations, foundations, and individual donors.
+For each grant processed, Give2Asia evaluates the ability of the organization to conduct charitable activities.

-We use 1-year conditional approvals when a grantee is new and regular monitoring is recommended, and or the grantee is facing financial and/or operational challenges and Give2Asia is closely monitoring the organization’s sustainability.
-Additionally, Give2Asia reviews the validity of the due diligence status each time a grant is issued to the organization.
+Give2Asia reviews the validity of the due diligence status each time a grant is issued to the organization.

 What information do grantees provide?